JohnCoene/grapher/docs/docs/install.md

 grapher is not yet on [CRAN](https://cran.r-project.org/), it will have go through a thorough testing phase before being submitted.
 The code is hosted on [Github](http://github.com/JohnCoene/grapher) and can be installed using either `devtools` or `remotes`.

-Some functions rely on Jeroen Ooms' [V8](https://github.com/jeroen/V8) package which require Google's V8 JavaScript installed, the installation instructions are clear, easy to run and available in the [README of V8](https://github.com/jeroen/V8).
-If you truly do not want to install V8 set the parameter `dependencies` to `c("Depends", "Imports")` in either `install_github` function below.
+Some functions rely on Jeroen Ooms' [V8](https://github.com/jeroen/V8) package which require Google's V8 JavaScript engine installed, the installation instructions are clear, easy to run and available in the [README of V8](https://github.com/jeroen/V8) and below.
+If you truly do not want to install V8 skip this step and set the parameter `dependencies` to `c("Depends", "Imports")` in either `install_github` function below.

 First install the V8 dependency.